-Valuation and of borrowings Key audit matter description
+Valuation of borrowings Key audit matter description

-The Company issues external borrowings under its European Medium Term Note (EMTN) and US Shelf Programme on behalf of other GSK Group entities.
+The company issues external borrowings under its European Medium Term Note (EMTN) and US Shelf Programme on behalf of other GSK Group entities.
 This has resulted in the recognition of material borrowing amounts including:

-- · Short-term borrowings: £1.7 billion (2018: £1.3 billion); and - Long-term borrowings: £15.8 billion (2018: £13.1 billion).
+- Short-term borrowings: £2.4 billion (2019: £1.7 billion); and - Long-term borrowings: £15.8 billion (2019: £15.8 billion).

-In the current year, the external borrowings increased by £3.1 billion due to the issuance of six new bonds.
+In the current year, the external borrowings increased by £0.7 billion due to the issuance of four new bonds offset by the repayment of three existing bonds.
 These are recognised as financial liabilities measured at amortised cost at the original effective interest rate, computed based on the bond proceeds, costs of issuance, coupon payments and redemption value.